 - Orthodontic procedures

-If the sensitivity is caused by a dental issue, such as a cavity, you should contact your pediatric dentist in Airdrie as soon as possible to avoid the situation from getting worse.
+If the sensitivity is caused by a dental issue, such as a cavity, you should contact your pediatric dentist in Airdrie as soon as possible to prevent the situation from getting worse.

 Thumb sucking is very common for kids and this helps them to get rid of their fears and worries.
 It isn’t a problem until the child is older and still sucking his or her thumb, as long-term thumb sucking can affect the development of a child’s teeth.
 As a result, parents should discourage their children from continuing this habit.
 Excessive thumb-sucking could lead to the formation of an open bite.
 This makes it very difficult for your children to bite and chew easily and might also affect their speech and diction.